lwerdna/z80dis/README.md

 2
 ```

-The decoded structure can still be made into a string:
+The decoded structure can be supplied to disasm() to make a string:

 ```
 >>> z80.disasm(decoded)